algorich/notifly/README.md

 ![image](http://upl.io/i/4i26o3.png)

-Notifications and Mails are rendered with their templates.
-They use a simple default template but if you want to change or create new ones run the generate below with the option that you want or create them in `app/views/notifly/templates/`.
-Remember that notifications templates should be in `notifications` folder and mails templates in `mails` folder.
+If you want to change something just use the code below

 ```shell
   $ rails generate notifly:views